SAP-BI/IntroBI-Paris-Descartes/README.md

 Most Streamed Spotify Songs 2023 https://www.kaggle.com/datasets/rajatsurana979/most-streamed-spotify-songs-2023/data

+What python package will we use?

+- pandas	: The Goto dataframe and data wrangling package
+- seaborn : For vizualisation
+- Numpy 	: For numerical calculation
+- datetime	: Optional

 ## Getting Started

 In order to start the session you will need to clone this GIT repo: